roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   "Thank you master, your slave needs a good fucking, master," Hollie informed him, while heavily leaning on his arm.
 He wrapped his arm around her and led her away to the car park.
 She didn't think about anyone seeing her like this.
 Anyway, they would probably think she was a student.

   Hollie was still imagining Anne's three brothers, and the terrible ordeal she would have been put through.
 Her hand drifted between her legs, pressing hard on her button, while Roger drove her home.
 She no longer thought of home as being her apartment, as her view of the world revolved around her master.
-Report_Story #1